sideprotocol/plonky2-ed25519/README.md

    - Build the project: `./test.sh`

 **Test Results:**
-Our tests demonstrate a remarkable reduction in proving time for ed25519 signatures—from 45 seconds in traditional implementations to an astonishing 5 seconds with `plonky2-ed25519`.
-This optimized performance showcases the power of GPU parallelization in cryptographic operations, providing a tangible advancement in the realm of secure digital signatures.
+Our tests demonstrate a remarkable reduction in proving time for ed25519 signatures — from 45 seconds to 5 seconds with plonky2-ed25519.
+This optimized performance showcases the power of GPU parallelization in cryptographic operations.

-Explore `plonky2-ed25519` to witness the evolution of ed25519 signature efficiency powered by GPU acceleration!

-## Teams
+## Contributor
  - [SIDE Labs](https://sidelabs.co)